4 years after being convicted of killing multiple family members, an Alabama teen has been sentenced to life in prison.

 Five people were shot in the head at their home in Elkmont in 2019.

-Mason Sisk, who was 14 years old at the time of the crime, was convicted of killing his father, adoptive mother, and younger siblings including the youngest, an infant, according to AP News.
+Mason Sisk, who was 14 years old at the time of the crime, was convicted of killing his father, adoptive mother, and younger siblings which the youngest was an infant, according to AP News.

 The judge who handed the life sentence to Mason Sisk says the crime was"ghastly, disturbing."